-In the Asia and Pacific region, the International Criminal Investigative Training Assistance Program (ICITAP) is helping police forces adapt to a wide range of contemporary law enforcement challenges.
-A major focus of ICITAP's programs in the region is supporting efforts to combat terrorism and transnational crime enterprises by building capacity to conduct complex criminal investigations.
+In the Asia and the Pacific region, the International Criminal Investigative Training Assistance Program (ICITAP) is helping police forces adapt to a wide range of contemporary law enforcement challenges.
+A major focus of ICITAP's programs in the region is supporting efforts to combat terrorism and transnational criminal enterprises through building capacity to conduct complex criminal investigations.

 The trans-border nature of these challenges has led ICITAP to embrace a regional approach in many of its assistance programs throughout Asia and the Pacific.
-For instance, ICITAP participates in the DOD-funded, interagency Southeast Asia Tri-border Initiative (SATI) to deter terrorist recruitment and deny terrorists sanctuary in Indonesia, Malaysia, and the Philippines.
+For instance, ICITAP participates in the DOD-funded, interagency Southeast Asia Tri-border Initiative (SATI) to deter terrorist recruitment and deny terrorists sanctuary in Indonesia and Malaysia.

-ICITAP programs in the region are funded by the State Department's Bureau of International Narcotics and Law Enforcement Affairs, and the Office to Monitor and Combat Trafficking in Persons; the U.S. Agency for International Development; the Department of Defense.
+ICITAP programs in the Asia and Pacific region are funded by the State Department's Bureau of International Narcotics and Law Enforcement Affairs (INL), the State Department's Bureau of Counterterrorism, the U.S. Agency for International Development, and the Department of Defense.

 Learn more about ICITAP's programs in this region (*indicates field office):

 Since 2002, ICITAP has been working to increase the capacity of Pakistan's law enforcement agencies to combat major criminal activities and terrorist threats.
-ICITAP trains all ranks of the Pakistan police force—from line officers to senior managers—in modern policing practices.
-ICITAP teamed up with the Federal Bureau of Investigation; the State Department's Anti-Terrorism Training program; and the Bureau of Alcohol, Tobacco, Firearms, and Explosives to develop and deliver an ongoing training program designed to address the threat of improvised explosive devices (IEDs).
-Training focuses on IED recognition, post-blast investigation, and implementation of effective command and control at the scene of bombings.
+ICITAP trained all ranks of the Pakistan police force in modern policing practices.
+ICITAP worked closely with Federal Bureau of Investigation; the State Department's Anti-Terrorism Training program; and the Bureau of Alcohol, Tobacco, Firearms and Explosives to develop programs designed to address the threat of improvised explosive devices (IEDs).
+ICITAP now focuses on increasing Pakistan’s capacity to prevent and investigate money laundering and financing of terrorism.